Kari-Keen 90 Sioux Coupe

-The Kari-Keen 90 Sioux coupe was a two-seat cabin monoplane.
+The Kari-Keen 90 Sioux coupe is a two-seat cabin monoplane.

 Development

 Kari-Keen was an automotive luggage producer that started in the growing aviation business in 1929.
 Production of the Sioux coupe began in 1929 and ended on 1 August 1933.
 The first model, the Kari-Keen 60 Sioux Coup, featured a 60 hp Velie M-5 engine.
 22 aircraft were built without a type certificate.
 In 1930, six more model 90s were built with a type certificate.
 In 1931, the Sioux Aircraft Corporation bought the company assets, changing the name of the Kari-Keen 90 into the Sioux Coupe 90.

 Design

 The Kari-Keen 90 Sioux Coupe was designed by Swen Swanson and was a two-seat side-by-side high-wing monoplane with conventional landing gear.
 The wing was fully cantilevered, with skylights built in.
 The fuel tank sat above the pilot's head and was part of the leading edge.
 Ole Fahlin built all the propellers and test-flew the aircraft.